shaharzep/decisions-knowledge-graph-data/evals/judge-prompts/llm-as-a-judge_STAGE 3.md

 Compute recall and precision:
 - matched = count of citations in both source and extraction
-- expected = count of court citations (BE/EU/INT) in source
+- expected = count of PRECEDENT court citations (BE/EU/INT) in source
 - extracted = count of citedDecisions in extraction
 - recall = matched / max(expected, 1)
 - precision = matched / max(extracted, 1)